Updated: Jan 1

 During my leave, I needed to learn how to disconnect from work - this was hard.
 I still deeply cared about what was happening and how the team was doing.
 I wanted our strategic initiatives to succeed and I deeply truly wanted the people to have fun achieving the outcomes.
 However, I knew I needed to start caring for me instead of others this one time.
 I tried sound healing, pilates, yoga and even simply enjoying doing nothing.

 I also used this time to think about what I truly wanted to do once I got better.
 After lots of encouragement from people who thankfully still believed in me, I took the plunge and launched Spark To Substance, an innovation and product management studio here in Vancouver.
 I realized my passion was in solving the right problems through people and creativity.
-This is where I decided to combine my background and experience in human centered design and product management to work with teams to unlock solving right business problems with empathy, scale all whilst having fun!
+This is where I decided to combine my background and experience in human-centred design and product management to work with teams to unlock solving the right business problems with empathy, scale all whilst having fun!

 What I have learnt: